 Mental anguish can become so intolerable for the victim that it prevents him or her from leaving the house or returning to work, even after their physical injuries have healed.
 In this case, the victim can continue to claim damages such as lost wages, despite the healing of their physical injuries.
 Due to their personal injury, a victim's mental anguish can continue to keep them out of work or from resuming life as usual, which is cause for compensation.

 Finding Support for Pain and Suffering

-After a personal injury, the last thing you need is to feel isolated.
+No matter what type of personal injury you've suffered, the last thing you need is to feel isolated.
 You are not alone in your feelings.
 If emotional distress or mental anguish has darkened your daily life, you deserve compensation for your damages.

 Justin Weinstein is a trusted personal injury lawyer with experience dealing with victims who have been physically and emotionally harmed as a result of another's negligence.
 Contact Weinstein Legal or fill out a free case evaluation form today to explore your options.